 To

-The Ballarat Industrial School was located in Lake Gardens, Ballarat, Victoria (Building Demolished)
+The Ballarat Industrial School was located at Wendouree (now called Lake Gardens), Ballarat, Victoria (Building Partially demolished)